 Big box PC’s are not typically designed to achieve peak high-end performance.
 The components selected often leave a lot to be desired for those looking to achieve high frame rates.

 One of the biggest issues with big box gaming computers is the components used.
 These machines typically use the cheapest possible version of any given part.
+And component quality matters.
+Like a lot.

 Looks & Style

 While this may not bother everyone, a lot of people care how their new gaming PC looks.
 Big Box units often have below average styling, with cheap looking plastic cases that are not visually appealing.
+Internal wiring is also often neglected, both hurting the aesthetics of the build as well as ease of upgrades.

 Long Term Value

 While you may be saving money upfront, the system you would be purchasing isn’t designed to last indefinitely.
 Upgrading to newer more powerful components as your PC ages may be difficult, or not possible at all.
+Because of the lower quality components and lack of emphasis on cooling solutions, these systems don’t tend to last as long as a custom PC from a boutique like us.